List of Historic Sites of Japan (Ōita)

 This list is of the Historic Sites of Japan located within the Prefecture of Ōita.

 National Historic Sites

-As of 28 December 2022, forty-six Sites have been designated as being of national significance (including one *Special Historic Site).
+As of 27 January 2025, forty-eight Sites have been designated as being of national significance (including one *Special Historic Site).

 Prefectural Historic Sites

-As of 1 May 2022, one hundred and seven Sites have been designated as being of prefectural importance.
+As of 1 May 2024, one hundred and seven Sites have been designated as being of prefectural importance.

 Municipal Historic Sites

-As of 1 May 2022, a further three hundred and thirty-five Sites have been designated as being of municipal importance.
+As of 1 May 2024, a further three hundred and thirty Sites have been designated as being of municipal importance.